azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 4. Lead flow was the highest in UK meaning UK sales reps were in discussion with highest number of clients

 KPI calculation in Tableau:
-# of leads created:
+Number of leads created:
 In order to track the number of leads created a new caluclate field was created as following:

 COUNT(IF [Lead State]="CONTACTED" THEN [Lead Id] END)

-# of Leads won:
+Number of Leads won:
 COUNT(IF [Lead State]="WON" THEN [Lead Id] END)

 Lead conversion rate: